-The Banque du Liban is the sole custodian of public funds, supervises and regulates the banking system and is vested by law with the exclusive authority of issuing the national currency.
+Banque du Liban is the sole custodian of public funds, supervises and regulates the banking system and is vested by law with the exclusive authority of issuing the national currency.
 BDL's primary role is to safeguard the currency and promote monetary stability, thereby creating a favorable environment for economic and social progress.
 BDL also advises the Government on various economic and financial matters.
 In conducting its monetary management function, BDL utilizes a wide range of instruments, including reserve requirements on Lebanese Pound deposits with commercial banks, liquidity requirements on U.S. Dollar deposits in commercial banks, Treasury bill repurchase and swap agreements with commercial banks, as well as Lebanese Pound-denominated certificates of deposits issued by BDL.

 As a result of high inflation prior to 1992, the Lebanese economy became substantially dollarized.
 Since October 1992, monetary policy has been targeted at stabilizing the Lebanese Pound exchange rate and controlling the inflation rate and money growth.
-The return of confidence in monetary stability and the high returns on investment in Lebanese Pound-denominated financial securities led to a significant decline of the dollarization of deposits in the economy and to a build up in foreign exchange reserves until the end of 1996.
-Thus, the proportion of foreign currency deposits decreased from 73.6 percent in December 1990 to 56.3 percent in June 1997 before increasing to 63.9 percent at the end of 1997 and 65.5 percent at the end of 1998 due in part to the turmoil generally affecting emerging markets following the Asian crisis.
-In 1999, the proportion of foreign currency deposits declined gradually to reach 61.6 percent at year end, with a further decline to 61.0 percent at end-March 2000.
-From March 2000, the proportion of foreign currency deposits increased to 72.53 percent at December 31, 2001 due to regional tensions and a higher than expected budget deficit.
-This ratio continued to increase until May 2002, reaching 74.24 percent, when it again started to decline, reaching 69.28 percent by the end of 2002, and 66.14 percent by the end of 2003.
-Heightened internal political tension during the second half of 2004 once again resulted in a slight increase in the dollarization level, to 70.01 percent by the end of 2004.
-As a result of the assassination of the late Prime Minister Hariri in February 2005 and the ensuing turmoil, the dollarization level reached 79.20 percent as at end March 2005 but gradually decreased to 73.3 percent at the end of December 2005.
-During the first half of 2006 the dollarization rate continued to decrease reaching 72.76 percent at the end of June 2006.
-However, the July 2006 War and ensuing political tensions resulted in a increase in the dollarization level to 76.21 percent by the end of December 2006 and 77.34 percent by the end of December 2007.
+The return of confidence in monetary stability and the high returns on investment in Lebanese Pound-denominated financial securities led to a significant decline of the dollarization of deposits in the economy and to a build-up in foreign exchange reserves until the end of 1996.
+Thus, the proportion of foreign currency deposits decreased from 73.6 percent in December 1990 to 56.3 percent in June 1997.
+Between 1999 and 2007, the dollarization level fluctuated between 61.6 percent at the end of 1999 to 77.34 percent at the end of 2007.
+The ability of the Republic's economy to withstand the shocks of the global financial crisis of 2007-2008 and the ensuing increase in confidence in the Lebanese economy resulted in significant conversions from U.S. dollars to Lebanese pounds during the fourth quarter of 2008, and a corresponding decline of the dollarization rate to 69.57 percent at the end of 2008.
+Currency conversions operations continued throughout 2009, which maintained the de-dollarization impetus and led to a 64.49 percent rate at end December, the lowest level of dollarization in nine years.